3 SUMMER SCHOOLS IN PRAGUE

 Application / Course fee payments are due before specified deadlines!

 Great course.
 I learned a lot about speaking and writing English, applicable to my scientific study but also to life.
 You will improve your English but also yourself.
-Teacher, staff and all people that I meet in CBU were best I’had, always sociable and available.
+Teacher, staff and all people that I met in EIASM were best I’had, always sociable and available.
 Thank you for the time we spent together, for my personal growth and significant development of my English abilities.

 You can contact me for more information at firstname.lastname@example.org